Sydney Olympic Park odours

 Hydrogen sulphide monitors in the community

-We have installed five electronic monitors in the local area to detect hydrogen sulphide, a colourless gas that smells like rotten eggs, and can be a component in other odours.
+The EPA has installed five electronic monitors in the local area to detect hydrogen sulphide, a colourless gas that smells like rotten eggs, and can be a component in other odours.
+Hydrogen sulphide odours can come from natural sources, including creeks and estuaries, as well as from industrial activities.

 These monitors: